Information About Loci/CHEM

 The front-end first generates a fact database from the rules, then generates the query (e.g., what is the flow solution?), and finally assembles the rules into the application (CHEM) that simulates 3D flows of turbulent, chemically reacting mixtures of thermally perfect gases.
 The solution process is completely different from a traditional CFD approach!
 Loci handles the parallel scheduling, load balancing, dynamic memory management, and cache optimization.
 From a programming standpoint, therefore, it is quite straightforward to add new physical models and boundary conditions or to solve new problems just by changing the fact database, creating new rules or changing the query.
 These aspects of the Loci infrastructure make the CHEM code highly innovative and unique.

 Tetra Research is a member of the Loci/CHEM development team that supports NASA and industry users of the code.
 We work closely with the creator of the Loci framework, Dr. Ed Luke of Mississippi State University, on numerous R&D projects to ensure that CHEM is able to solve the most challenging computational field simulations.
-We also offer specialized code development, validation and application support, and user training for achieving enhanced productivity with Loci/CHEM.
+We also offer specialized code development, validation and application support to achieve enhanced productivity with Loci/CHEM.

-Loci/CHEM is currently in production use at NASA Marshall Space Flight Center and is generally available to the U.S. Government and their contractors.
-Please contact us for information on how to request the baseline code.
-A simple registration procedure allows you to download the source code, after which you may use CHEM on your own or contract us for additional support.
+Loci/CHEM is currently in production use at NASA Marshall Space Flight Center.
 Selected examples of CHEM capabilities are located on this site and also on the web site maintained by Dr. Ed Luke.
 The technical development as well as further user applications are contained in the following subset of Loci/CHEM research papers:

 - Tong, X., Luke, E.A., and Smith, R.E., Sensitivity Studies on Particle Emissions and Transport Around a Moving Vehicle, Proceedings of the 2011 Ground Vehicle Systems Engineering and Technology Symposium, Dearborn, MI.